mmarcon/jhere/EXTENSIONS.md

 ###routing extension

-When this extension is include it is possible to add routes to the map by simply doing the following:
+When this extension is included it is possible to add routes to the map by simply doing the following:

 `$('.selector').jHERE('route', from, to, routeOptions);`